ty18881/loan_dashboard_client/README.md

 # Customer Assistance Program - Deferral Application Dashboard

 # SEIR-FLEX-123  Project Number Four - May 2020
-This project simualates a leadership dashboard that would be used to track applications for loan payment deferrals coming into our fictional bank.
+This project simulates a leadership dashboard that would be used to track applications for loan payment deferrals coming into our fictional bank.

+Primary user is a loan administrator who has permission to view all loan data and update data on file as needed.

 ## This project utilizes the following technologies under the hood:
 - React